pumbaasdad/volumerize/prepost_strategies/mongodb/README.md

 ```

 Then execute `docker-compose exec volumerize backup` to create a backup of your database and `docker-compose exec volumerize restore` to restore it from your backup.

+## Multiple Databases

+You can also create backups of multiple databases.
+This is done equivalent to multiple sources in the default image (append number to variable, starting with 1).
+All variables that are added with this image can be enumerated.

 ## Docker Secrets